 The biggest difference is that the splash bottle comes in a clear glass bottle whilst the atomised bottle is a dark, smoked green.

 This is a new and intuitive option for younger users.
 Whilst a splash bottle is ideal for an aftershave, it’s frustrating when using the fragrance as a decorative scent.

 Those opting for the latter will no longer need to literally get their hands dirty.
 Furthermore, although splashes are practical for aftershaves, they don’t let the fragrance breathe through oxidisation.
 Here you’ll get the most from your product.

-Value is a confusing aspect with Paco Rabanne Pour Homme.
-Although a 3.4 Oz (100 ml) bottle features an RRP of $60, it can be found on Amazon for $30.
+Paco Rabanne Pour Homme can be found for excellent prices that offer superb value for money.
+Although a 3.4 Oz (100 ml) bottle features an RRP of $60, it can be found on Amazon for as little as $30.

 Devout wearers praise its intriguing properties and consider it a highly masculine statement with a complex composition.
 The marriage of its ingredients create a simultaneously traditional and refreshing experience that contrasts with a warm finish.

 No collection is complete with Paco Rabanne Pour Homme and the pricing makes it a very attractive addition.
 We’ve even featured it as one of the best men’s fragrances of all time.

 Enjoyed reading our review?
 Why don’t you check out our video below?

 "A classic fragrance for men.
 With a complex character and unashamedly masculine fragrance, Paco Rabanne Pour Homme is a strong statement for the traditional gentleman."Rating: 4.0 ★★★★